 As the months after Christmas go by and we get back into the running of our businesses, we tend to forget that every now and then it is worth having a ‘spring clean’ to refresh websites and make sure everything is working as it should be.
 It provides the perfect opportunity to get your website up to date and running efficiently for the year ahead.
 That sounds a good idea I hear you say, but also a lot of work.
 Where do you even start?
 Well we’ve put together 4 tips to help give your website a spring clean so read on!

-The first task to complete when ‘spring cleaning’ your website is to have a good clean out of any old content and tidy up lose ends (as they say).
+The first task to complete when ‘spring cleaning’ your website is to have a good clean out of any old content.
 Something as simple as updating the copyright date, normally displayed in the footer, is just one way to tidy up.
 By doing this, it keeps your website looking up to date and current, as well as protecting your creation of course.

-Another thing to sort out is if you have lots of events displayed somewhere on your site, have a clear out of them and archive any past events.
+Another thing to sort out is if you have lots of events displayed somewhere on your site, clear them out and archive any past events.
 Enter new events coming up that would interest people to encourage them to explore further.
 Small jobs like this might not seem much, but they can make all the difference in updating the look and feel of your website so its a good place to start.

 2. Refresh Websites Content

 “New Year, new me” is one of those well known cliche sayings heard each year, but this year, why not make it about your website instead.
 We all need a refresh once in a while and now is a good time to do just that to your website content.
 Why not add some new ‘eye-catching’ photos to entice viewers into buying and update the feel of your website.
 Want to show off your products even more?
 Try adding some videos to make them really stand out.